 Omega 3 and 6 oils are considered essential because the body requires them, but cannot make them.
 We have to get them from our food.

 Omega-3's play an important role in brain function as well as in growth and development.
 They also reduce inflammation and are believed to reduce the risk of chronic diseases such as heart disease, arthritis and cancer.
 They are highly concentrated in the brain and appear to be important for memory and performance.
 They are found abundantly in flax, fish such as salmon and walnuts.

-There are 3 types of omega 3 fatty acids:
+There are a few types of omega 3 fatty acids: